mfarache/jekyll-now/_posts/2017-3-31-Using-private-docker-registry-alternatives.md

 title: Using private docker registry alternatives!
 ---

-# Using private docker registry alternatives

 # Summary:
-Running containers within containers and using private registries implie configuration burden and try/error approach.
+Running containers within containers and using private registries implies some configuration burden.

 Several options were tried including  using insecure registries, registries proxied by nginx to setup TLS negotiation, and using registry images using certs and CA crts.

-I will explore the alternatives available and share some instructions that I hope will be useful to someone.
+I will explore the alternatives available and share some instructions that I hope will be useful to someone who faces the same dilemma.

 ## 1. Run a private docker registry as docker container